CRKT Fire Spark 1050 – Folding Pocket Knife Review

 The CRKT Fire Spark is an impressive heavy-duty tactical EDC knife.
 First and foremost, it was uniquely designed to be used primarily for law enforcement and military purposes.

-It’s a long, sleek and intimating EDC knife that delivers in all areas.
+It’s a long, sleek and intimidating EDC knife that delivers in all areas.
 It offers exceptional value for its price point.
 It has a complex LAWKS safety system, an impressive deployment mechanism, and an surpisingly stylish design.

-That being said, it also makes a fine all-purpose sport/work knife suitable for those knife heads who prefer to carry around a bigger, badder and bolder EDC.
+It also makes a fine all-purpose sport/work knife suitable for those knife heads who prefer to carry around a bigger, badder and bolder EDC.